 “We did what we needed to do to advance to the finals,” said South Georgia Technical College Lady Jets head coach James Frey.
 “Albany Tech would have liked nothing better than to upset us tonight, but we were able to stay focused and move ahead to the finals.”

-The Lady Jets will be seeking their third consecutive NJCAA Region XVII tournament title and the opportunity to advance to the NJCAA District J game and the NJCAA national tournament in Lubbock, Texas.
+The Lady Jets will be seeking their third consecutive NJCAA Region XVII tournament title on Saturday at 2 p.m. in the Hangar on the Americus campus and the opportunity to advance to the NJCAA District J game and the NJCAA national tournament in Lubbock, Texas.